-You need a way to organize your eCourses and eBooks if you do a lot of online learning.
+You need a way to organize your eCourses and eBooks on your computer, especially if you do a lot of online learning.

 By the end of last week I felt like I was spinning out of control.